Anemones and pasque flowers

 These plants do not possess sepals – or maybe the sepals are coloured, and the petals are missing.
 On this page, I use the term petals.
 The fruit is a cluster of tiny nut-like seeds, called achenes.
 In many species, they are embedded in dense woolly hairs.

-The name anemone is often linked to the Greek word anemos (’wind’), and windflower is a common English name of these plants.
-The connection, however, is really hard to see, and, as indicated below, it is probably a wrong assumption.
+Pliny linked the name anemone to the Ancient Greek word anemos (’wind’), and windflower is a common English name of these plants.
+The connection, however, is very hard to see, and, as indicated below, it is probably a wrong assumption.

 According to Philip K. Hitti, in his book History of Syria including Lebanon and Palestine (1951), the Arabic name of the crown anemone (Anemone coronaria) is shaqa’iq an-Nu’man, which literally translates as ‘the wounds, or pieces, of Nu’man’.
 Nu’man probably refers to the Sumerian god of food and vegetation, Tammuz, whose Phoenician name was Nea’man.
 It is generally believed that the Arabic an-Nu’man became anemos in the Greek, and that Tammuz was adopted by the Greeks as Adonis, who died of his wounds while hunting wild boar, and was transformed into a blood-red flower, stained by his blood.
 In the Near East, the crown anemone is often of the blood-red variety.